 Irrespective of the gender pay issues, we also want to see a more equitable distribution of pay within organisations, reducing the ratio of high pay to low pay within organisations.

-Watch this space for upcoming events and opportunities to be involved in building pressure to effect real change as part of #equalpay@50
+Download our report and watch this space for upcoming events and opportunities to be involved in building pressure to effect real change as part of #equalpay@50

 This project has been funded by the Friends Provident Foundation